 What appears in the help window also depends on what developers originally put into the Task.
 For example, in our case we have the hardly reassuring Task: null and Name: null messages at the very top of the window.
-But if we give a name to our Task like this we will see that after a short while the new information will appear in the help window.
+But if we give a name to our Task like this avg.setName("My first Task")

+we will see that after a short while the new information will appear in the help window.